creatica-soft/esp-12ef-voltmeter/README.md

 ```

 ## Wiring

-VCC to 3.3V
+- VCC to 3.3V

-GND to ground
+- GND to ground

-EN, GPIO2 to 1 via 10K pull up resister.
+- EN, GPIO2 to 1 via 10K pull up resister

-GPIO15 to 0 via 10K pull down resister.
+- GPIO15 to 0 via 10K pull down resister

-RX to TX (3.3v levels)
+- RX to TX (3.3v levels)

-TX to RX (3.3v levels)
+- TX to RX (3.3v levels)

-RST to GND to reset if needed without a pull-down resistor
+- RST to GND to reset if needed without a pull-down resistor

-ADC to a voltage divider in kOhm range; for example, to measure 12V
+- ADC to a voltage divider in kOhm range;

-I use 200 Ohm from ADC to ground and 3.3kOhm from 12V to ADC, which
-gives nominal ratio 16.5 (12V / 16.5 = 0.72V on ADC pin (1.0V is max!).
+For example, to measure 12V I use 200 Ohm from ADC to ground and 3.3kOhm from 12V to ADC, which gives nominal ratio 16.5 (12V / 16.5 = 0.72V on ADC pin (1.0V is max!).

-To account for the actual ratio, the voltmeter needs a calibration
-using a digital voltmeter to calculate and adjust the nominal ratio -
+To account for the actual ratio, the voltmeter needs a calibration using a digital voltmeter to calculate and adjust the nominal ratio -
-see VOLTAGE_DIVIDER_RATIO define below
+see VOLTAGE_DIVIDER_RATIO define below.

 Power off, ground GPIO0 via 10K pull down resister before flashing, power on